 Next, cook the shrimp.

 - While the sauce cools, preheat a large saute pan to high and add the olive oil.
-Add shrimp and saute for one to two minutes on the first side before flipping.
+Add shrimp and sauté for 1 to 2 minutes on one side before flipping. Â

 - Add the white wine, then continue cooking until the liquid has reduced by half.

-- Add a cup of the barbecue butter mixture from the fridge.
-Reduce the heat to low and cook, stirring frequently.
+- Add a cup of the chilled barbecue butter mixture.
+Reduce the heat to low and cook, stirring frequently.Â

 Serve this tasty dish immediately in a preheated bowl to keep it warm.